 You've heard of Oregon’s Scenic Bikeways program, launched in 2009 to dream up beautiful, bike-friendly routes across the state.
 It's a program without peer, literally, as the only one of its kind in the nation.

-This June, the state program launched its 16th route: Sherar's Falls Scenic Bikeway near Maupin.
+In June 2017, the state program launched its 16th route: Sherar's Falls Scenic Bikeway near Maupin.
 The addition of this 33-mile-loop means the program has now thoroughly road-tested nearly 1,300 miles of heart-stopping scenery, from the dramatic Painted Hills to the cascading waterways of Mt Hood foothills.
-(We can't wait for the next unveiling.)
+(We can't wait for the next unveiling.*)

 Looking for a little inspiration?
 Get planning: these seven routes are perfect for late-summer and fall touring.